ethereum-alarm-clock/ethereum-alarm-clock/docs/pool.rst

 An address can enter the caller pool if the following conditions are met.

-* The caller has deposited the minimum bond amount into their account with the Caller Pool.
+* The caller has deposited the minimum bond amount into their bond account.
-* The caller is not in the active pool, or the next queued pool.
+* The caller is not already in the active pool, or the next queued pool.
-* The next queued pool does not go active within the next 256 blocks.
+* The next queued pool does not go active within the next 80 blocks.

 To enter the pool, call the ``enterPool`` function on the Caller Pool.